EduarddoEscobar/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?
+    Acessibility makes it easier for people who have disabilities to use your website
 2. Talk about 3 different things you can do to ensure your website is accessible.
+    Use semantic HTML, Use scalable units of measurement, Fill out the alt tags on images
 3. How would you explain the concept of a variable to someone new to programming?
+    A veriable is like a labeled storage container
 4. What is the purpose of using functions in code?
+    So you dont have to keep writing the same code
-5. How do you access a key inside of an object inside of an array?
+5. How do you access a key inside of an object inside of an array? array[objectIndex].key

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.